Has the hype for Black Friday started yet? Have you gotten all your campaigns and strategy planned for this year’s Black Friday madness?

 Go The Extra Mile For Your Loyal Customers

 Customer loyalty should not go unnoticed.
-These customers are not swayed by price or availability and help your business grow and keep their profits.
+These customers are not swayed by price or availability and help your business grow and keep its profits.

 Trying to acquire a new customer is expensive, however, your loyal customers cost less and tend to spend more.
 So why not treat them to an extra generous Black Friday deal which will make them feel more valued?
 By doing so, they may even spend more than they normally do, knowing that this is a one-off extra special Balck Friday deal.

 This can work especially well if you own a small business.
 You can partner with other small businesses to offer both of your products together in one bundle.
 It’s a win-win for both businesses as you’d be able to cross-sell to your partner’s customers as well.

 For example, if you’re selling coffee mugs, you could partner with a small business that sells coffee beans and promote them together.